peli-pro/coldcard_address_generator/README.md

-# Generate addresses for coldcard
+# Generate addresses for xpubs BIP44 BIP49 BIP84

+tldr: generate list of addresses from xpubs.
+If you like it simple jump to: https://peli-pro.github.io/coldcard_address_generator/
+But you should only use it for testing, if you use it with your own xpub please use the standalone html or node version.

-This script will generate lists of addresses from your coldcard xpubs.
+This script will generate lists of addresses for your coldcard xpubs.
+But you can use it with any other xpubs from other wallets as well (but you might not get the xpubs you really need).
+It is tested and developed for the coldcard.
+If you only have a ypub / BIP49 or a zpub / BIP84 you can use <a href="https://jlopp.github.io/xpub-converter/">https://jlopp.github.io/xpub-converter/</a> to convert them to xpubs (choose xpub mainnet) and paste a ypub or zpub in the field below.

 It will generate external (receive) and internal (change) addresses.
 You will get those values from the public.txt file that you can export from the coldcard.
-It uses the bitcoinjs-lib found here: https://github.com/bitcoinjs/bitcoinjs-lib
+It uses the bitcoinjs-lib: https://github.com/bitcoinjs/bitcoinjs-lib and bip32: https://github.com/bitcoinjs/bip32

 BEFORE YOU TRUST THIS SCRIPT PLEASE DOUBLE CHECK THAT IT WORKS CORRECTLY, SEE THE LAST SECTION !!!!!

+You have 2 choices:
+* You can use the standalone html in your browser - no need to install anything
+* you can use the javascript file with node.js and npm (if you like command line stuff)

+but first:
-## Get your public.txt from your coldcard
+Get your public.txt from your coldcard
-Insert a SD-Card in your Cold-Card
+Insert a SD-Card in your coldcard
 ```
 Settings -> Blockchain -> Choose Bitcoin or Testnet: Bitcoin
 ```